-You have a super awesome TA this semester, Katie!
-Katie is another major resource for you.
-If you have a question about homework, or class concepts, or R code, ask her via email first.
-I promise I will help if needed, but she's great!
-As a matter of conduct, you should address and treat Katie as my appointed proxy - don't say or do anything that you would not say or do with me.
+You have a super awesome TA this semester, Yonathan!
+Yonathan is another major resource for you.
+If you have a question about homework, or class concepts, or R code, ask him via email first.
+I promise I will help if needed, but he's pretty good!
+As a matter of conduct, you should address and treat Yonathan as my appointed proxy - don't say or do anything you wouldn't with me.